Gossypium barbadense: Sea Island cultivars

 Sea Island planters could buy seed to plant each year, or they could plant seed saved from the previous year.
 Named cultivars resulted when particular planters gained a reputation for selecting the best seed to replant.
 Examples include "Seabrook", named after plantation proprietor William Seabrook, and "Bleak Hall", named after the plantation John Townsend managed.
 An incident in the early 20th century illustrates the importance of seed selection.
 The best seed selectors, in order to stop planters in the West Indies from benefiting from their work, they quit selling seed, even to their neighbors.
 This resulted in a decline in quality across the Sea Island region.

 Demise of Sea Island

 Sea island never fully recovered from the disruptions of the U.S. Civil War.
 In the early 20th century, the boll weevil caused tremendous damage in the traditional cotton-growing regions of the United States.
 Sea Island cultivars were particularly susceptible.
 Also, wet conditions on the islands moderated soil temperatures, further favoring the insect.
 Production of Sea Island on a commercial scale ended in 1920.

+It was once widely believed the end of Sea Island as a market class also marked the end of the Sea Island cultivars.
+However, a few cultivars are still available, continuing to be used to improve modern cultivars and for other research.
+In the period from 2007 to 2019, the cultivar Bleak Hall was the third most requested kind of seed from the National Cotton Germplasm Collection's G. barbadense sub-collection.
+(Note: It is unclear whether Bleak Hall ranks third of all G. barbadense cultivars.
+Some of the National Cotton Germplasm Collection's samples of G. barbadense are in sub-collections other than the one designated "G. barbadense".
+Further, many of the cataloged samples are repeats or not cultivars.)